Posted on 13 November 2019

-The thousands of banners, from cardboard placards to hand-stitched works of art that had taken months to create, repeated suffragette slogans such as ‘Deeds Not Words‘, or made more contemporary calls to action such as on one banner, ‘A woman’s place is in the Boardroom’, or ‘Love Football, hate homophobia‘.
+There were thousands of banners, all works of art. that repeated suffragette slogans such as ‘Deeds Not Words‘, or made more contemporary calls to action such as on one banner, ‘A woman’s place is in the boardroom‘, or on another, ‘Love football, hate homophobia‘.

-One group chanted ‘Equal seats, equal voices’, as they marched under a banner calling for equal numbers of men and women in Parliament.
+One group in London chanted “Equal seats, equal voices’ as they marched under a banner calling for equal numbers of men and women in Parliament.

 “What draws men and women together is stronger than the brutality and tyranny which drive them apart.”

-Google has celebrated the 171st anniversary of her birth with its own Doodle, using green, white and red, which stood for Give Women Rights.
+Google has celebrated the 171st anniversary of her birth with its own Doodle, using green, white and red – the colours of the movement – which stood for Give Women Rights.